 Paying farmers to fight climate change

 To transition to a sustainable farm economy, we also need to diversify our agriculture sector.
-As President, I will lead a full-out effort to decarbonize the agricultural sector by investing in our farmers and giving them the tools, research, and training they need to transform the sector — so that we can achieve the objectives of the Green New Deal to reach net-zero emissions by 2030.
+As President, I will lead a full-out effort to decarbonize the agricultural sector by 2045, with an interim target of 40% by 2030, by setting rigorous low-carbon standards, including by making our agricultural supply chains fully carbon neutral.
+And I’ll invest in our farmers and give them the tools, research, and training they need to achieve these goals and transform the sector.

 This begins with paying farmers for embracing techniques that promote a sustainable future for all of us.
 Farmers are already adopting climate-friendly practices — including proven and profitable techniques like cover crops.
 But today, there are far more farmers who want to join land conservation programs than there are funds available to support them.
 That’s because we have continually underfunded a tried-and-true program — the Conservation Stewardship Program (CSP) — that provides funding for farmers eager to transition to sustainable practices, and that delivers substantial returns to taxpayers.

 My plan will make it economically feasible for farmers to be part of the climate change solution by increasing CSP’s payments for sustainable farming practices from around $1 billion today to $15 billion annually — and expanding the types of practices eligible for compensation — so that every farmer who wants to use their land to fight climate change can do so.
 This will put our future investment in conservation above the level we currently fund commodity programs.
 And I will support staff at USDA to empower them in the fight against climate change, from scientists in Washington all the way down to the county-level offices tailoring solutions to challenges in their local communities.